 Our board of directors is soliciting proxies for our 2018 annual meeting of shareholders.
 You are receiving a proxy statement because you owned shares of our common stock on the record date, March 9, 2018, and that entitles you to vote at our meeting of shareholders.
-By use of a proxy, you can executive officers and other information that the SEC requires us to provide annually to our shareholders.
+By use of a proxy, you can

-Q: What information is contained in this proxy statement?
+O: What information is contained in this proxy statement?

-The information in this proxy statement relates to the proposals to be voted on at the annual meeting, the voting process, our board and board committees, the compensation of directors and
+The information in this proxy statement relates to the proposals to be voted on at the annual meeting, the voting process, our board and board committees, the compensation of directors and executive officers and other information that the SEC requires us to provide annually to our shareholders.

-Q: Who is entitled to vote at the meeting?
+O: Who is entitled to vote at the meeting?